VianneyR4/identity_provider-idp/README.md

 ### For Client Applications

 1. **Register your application:**
-   - Add client credentials to `oauth_clients` table
+   - using the endpoint `/api/oauth2/clients` with parameter body `{"clientName": "{your-desired-app-name}"}`
-   - Configure redirect URIs and scopes
+   - Configure redirect URIs and scopes all arecoming from the request body

 2. **Use the IdP Widget (Recommended):**
-   - Include widget files in your application
+   - Include the idp-widget in your application
    - Configure with your client credentials
    - Handle success/error callbacks